guybedford/es-module-shims/README.md

 <script async src="es-module-shims.js"></script>
 ```

-### Skip Processing
+### Skip

-When loading modules that you know will only use baseline modules features, it is possible to set a rule to explicitly opt-out modules from rewriting.
-This improves performance because those modules then do not need to be processed or transformed at all, so that only local application code is handled and not library code.
+When loading modules that you know will only use baseline modules features, it is possible to set a rule to explicitly opt-out modules from being polyfilled to always load and be referenced through the native loader only.
+This enables instance sharing with the native loader and also improves performance because those modules then do not need to be processed or transformed at all, so that only local application code is handled and not library code.

 The `skip` option supports a string regular expression or array of exact module URLs to check: